LordOkami/react-redux-modal-tutorial/README.md

 ### Configure the development environment

-The `dev.config.js` file can also be used to override default configuration, for example to speed up development build and rebuild:
+The `dev.config.js` file can be used to override default configuration, for example to speed up development build and rebuild:

 ```javascript
 module.exports = {